Council Meetings Streamed Online

 On each regular Council meeting agenda there is an item called "Items from the Audience".
 This is the time in which a person may present an issue, raise a question or concern, voice a complaint, or even compliment the City.
 Comments may be made at this time on any subject which is not quasi-judicial in nature or scheduled for a public hearing.
 Quasi-judicial subjects are specifically noted with an asterisk (*) on Council agendas.
 (Quasi-judicial matters are typically those which involve obtaining a legal permit for a specific development or land use for which a public hearing has previously occurred.)

 Speakers are asked to limit their remarks to three minutes apiece.
 No more than three speakers may address the Council on any one subject.
 However, if both proponents and opponents wish to speak, then up to three proponents and up to three opponents of the matter may address the Council.
-To participate at a City Council meeting, the speaker must step to the microphone and lectern placed in front of the Council and, after receiving recognition from the Mayor, state their name and address for the record.
+To participate at a City Council meeting, the speaker must step to the microphone and lectern placed in front of the Council and, after receiving recognition from the Mayor, state their name and neighborhood if it is relevant to the topic you will bring up.
 All remarks should be addressed to the Council as a group, not to any particular Council member or any member of the City staff or audience.

 Whenever a group wishes to address the Council on a subject, the Mayor will normally request that a spokesperson be chosen to speak for the group.
 Applause or other displays of approval or disapproval are inappropriate and are not permitted during Council meetings.